733amir/python-for-you-and-me/README.md

 I want to make book to start from almost zero knowledge and take a tour to almost every major category that Python is used.

-## How can I help?
+## How can you help?

-Clone the notebook and start writing.
-Almost anything will help.
+Go [here](https://zarinp.al/@amirkhazaie 'Amir Khazaie ZarinPal') and donate me as much as this book helped you. :)

-Thanks :)
+Or you can clone the notebook and start editing or adding things.
+Then send me a pull request.

-## I'm sorry, who are you?
+## Who am I?

-I'm computer engineering student that almost always code python and love AI.
+I'm computer engineering student that almost always code python and love Artificial Intelligence.

 If you want to contact me, my email address is `733amir@gmail.com`.
 You can find me on telegram with `@geamny` too.